hidenorly/audioframework/README.md

           * [done] Linux resume monitor from suspend
       * the handler in the example strategy
 * StreamManager
-  * id, request for the stream, stream(=the pipe) which includes the source, the filters and the sink.
+  * [done] id, request for the stream, stream(=the pipe) which includes the source, the filters and the sink.
 * Testability support
   * [done] dump
   * [done] file in/out with StreamFile and SteramSource/StreamSink